epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

----
-title: Recognize intents and entities with LUIS  | Microsoft Docs
-description: Integrate a bot with LUIS to detect the user's intent and respond appropriately by triggering dialogs using the Bot Builder SDK for Node.js.
-author: DeniseMak
-ms.author: v-demak
-manager: kamrani
-ms.topic: article
-ms.prod: bot-framework
-ms.date: 12/13/2017
----

 # Recognize intents and entities with LUIS

 This article uses the example of a bot for taking notes, to demonstrate how Language Understanding ([LUIS][LUIS]) helps your bot respond appropriately to natural language input.
 A bot detects what a user wants to do by identifying their **intent**.
 This intent is determined from spoken or textual input, or **utterances**.
 The intent maps utterances to actions that the bot takes, such as invoking a dialog.
 A bot may also need to extract **entities**, which are important words in utterances.
 Sometimes entities are required to fulfill an intent.
 In the example of a note-taking bot, the `Notes.Title` entity identifies the title of each note.